Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 - **Interactive Formats**: Utilize various formats (e.g., workshops, presentations, and breakout sessions) to maintain participant interest and engagement.
 - **Promotion Strategies**: Create a comprehensive strategy for promoting upcoming events aimed at maximizing participation and awareness.
 - **Post-Event Surveys Implementation**: Surveys will be implemented after each event to gather feedback on what worked well and what could be improved, ensuring continuous enhancement of the support group activities.
-- **Engagement Activities**: Introduced interactive activities to foster community spirit and enhance participation in future events.
+- **Engagement Activities**: Introduce interactive activities to foster community spirit and enhance participation in future events.
 - **Theme-Based Sessions**: Explore various themes for future sessions based on participant suggestions to keep interactions fresh and relevant.
 - **Collaboration Opportunities**: Explore partnerships with other community groups to broaden engagement and resources available to participants.